Queens Personal Injury Lawyers

 Common categories of injury recoverable through tort law include:

-- Defamation: if someone’s reputation is injured through the misstatements of another person, they may recover damages.
+- Defamation.
+When someone’s reputation suffers an injury through the misstatements of another person, they may recover damages.

 Much of the basis for personal injury law comes from prior decisions of the courts, though some states have also passed statutes governing tort relief.